LenaNevel/CAPSTONE/README.md

 ---
 ### Size

-Originally 2767 product url were gathered.
+   -2767 product url were gathered.

 ---